Last updated: May 3, 2026

 - Best immediate takeaway: Fix your homestead or primary-residence status before chasing smaller senior programs.

-- One major rule: A deferral or postponement is usually a loan against the home, not free money.
+- One major rule: A deferral or postponement is usually a loan against the home, not a grant.

 - One realistic obstacle: Many programs are local-option, school-tax-only, or require yearly renewal.